 Commitment and Community

-Being in the Green LLC means committing yourself to weekly meetings, planning activities aimed at increasing awareness of green issues in Copenhagen and the DIS community, and engaging with local organizations working on sustainability.
+Being in the Green LLC means committing yourself to increasing awareness of green issues in Copenhagen and the DIS community, and engaging with local organizations working on sustainability.

 You will be challenged to build a community that creates a shared identity and values within a study abroad context, one that challenges the way you see your own identity.
 How big will your footprint in Copenhagen be?